AlgoMaster Logo

 The naive approach is straightforward: calculate the distance from the user to every single driver and return the closest 10.
 With 100,000 drivers, that means 100,000 distance calculations per request.
 At 1,000 requests per second, the system performs 100 million calculations per second.
 This does not scale.

-You might think: just add a database index.
-But here is the problem.
+Adding a database index does not solve this.
 Traditional B-tree indexes work on one dimension at a time.
 They can efficiently answer "find all users with age > 25" but struggle with "find all drivers within 2km" because location has two dimensions that must be queried together.

 These techniques appear in many system design interviews: